awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 The following are the possible reasons that Amazon EC2 might interrupt your Spot Instances:
 + Price – The Spot price is greater than your maximum price\.
-+ Capacity – If there are not enough unused EC2 instances to meet the demand for Spot Instances, Amazon EC2 interrupts Spot Instances\.
++ Capacity – If there are not enough unused EC2 instances to meet the demand for On\-Demand Instances, Amazon EC2 interrupts Spot Instances\.
 The order in which the instances are interrupted is determined by Amazon EC2\.
 + Constraints – If your request includes a constraint such as a launch group or an Availability Zone group, these Spot Instances are terminated as a group when the constraint can no longer be met\.

 ## Interruption behaviors<a name="interruption-behavior"></a>